dantswain/beanie/README.md

 Beanie is a Docker registry web viewer powered by Elixir & Phoenix

 The goal of Beanie is to allow a team to communicate effectively about the contents of their private Docker registry.
-Docker registry does not provide a particularly easy way to list images and their tags;
+Docker registry does not provide a particularly easy way to list images and their tags.
 Beanie uses the registry's REST API to extract this information and display it on a web page.